zuplo/docs/docs/articles/zuplo-json.md

 We expect that this new build process will roll out to all customers (regardless of compatibility date) by the end of April 2024.

+## 2024-09-02

+The compatibility date allows the ability to call `fetch` to hosts with custom ports.
+Previously only the standard ports (80, 443) were allowed.